Horrid Henry (book): Horrid Henry & Moody Margaret

 Horrid Henry has an archenemy; Moody Margaret.
 She is in Henry's class, lives next door to him, and owns all the things that Henry's parents don't let him have.
-This is the only reason that Henry plays with Margaret.
+Henry only plays with her as all of his other friends are busy.
 The two of them are playing pirates and bickering over who is going to be Captain Hook, while Peter begs to not be the prisoner.
-When Margaret reluctantly hands over her role as Captain Hook to Henry and takes his role as Mr. Smee, and Henry orders her and Peter to walk the plank, she gets fed up and decides to stop playing pirates.
+Eventually, Margaret reluctantly hands over her role as Captain Hook to Henry and takes his role as Mr. Smee.
+When Henry orders her and Peter to walk the plank, she gets fed up and decides to stop playing pirates.
 Henry orders her to carry on, but Margaret shrieks at him until Henry gives her back the hook.
-Margaret then decides to have a snack in Henry’s kitchen, but Henry refuses to share his food with her and gives her horrible cookies.
-When he mentions "Glop"(A dish of horrible foods mixed together), Margaret decides that she and Henry make the yuckiest Glop of all and eat it.
+Margaret then decides to have a snack in Henry's kitchen, but Henry refuses to share his food with her and gives her horrible cookies.
+When he mentions "Glop" (a dish of horrible foods mixed together), Margaret decides that she and Henry make the yuckiest Glop of all and eat it.
 After putting in many different ingredients, Margaret eats a spoonful of it and doesn't show how much she hates it, in fact stating that it is good.
-When Henry refuses to eat but a tiny spoonful, Margaret picks up a large spoonful of glop, but is interrupted by Peter before things go too far.
-Henry tricks a hungry Peter into eating the glop.
+When Henry refuses to eat but a tiny spoonful, Margaret picks up a large spoonful of Glop, but is interrupted by a hungry Peter before things go too far.
+Henry gives Peter the Glop.

 Horrid Henry's Holiday

 Henry hates holidays.
 He has a very specific idea of what constitutes an ideal holiday, but his parents always have other plans.
 But when his family tell him they are going camping in France, he gets excited.
-However, the place they arrive to doesn’t meet Henry’s expectations.
+However, their destination doesn't meet Henry's expectations.
 He tries to knock down tents and play loud music, but Dad stops him.
 Just as they are about to eat baked beans, it rains.
 The family sleeps in the tent soundly, but Henry stays awake all night due to the sharp rocks and mosquitoes.
 The next morning, the family goes for a walk, leaving Henry to collect firewood.
-Henry uses the dry, wooden pegs holding up the tents as firewood, as well as using pegs from other tents nearby.
+Henry uses the dry, wooden pegs holding up the tents as firewood, as well as pegs from other tents nearby.
 During the night, Henry wakes up only to discover that the tent has flooded and collapsed.
 Henry then convinces his family to go to the other campsite, and the story ends with the family eating crisps and watching TV.